bruaba/TCHAI-CHEIKH-MARONE-ELIO-KHATER/README.md

 ```
 That changes the amount value by 8000 for example
 So for that i change execute() function of tchai.py by executescript().
 Because execute() execute one statement at a time.

+## Hash
+Hash function : BLAKE2b()

+[BLAKE2](https://docs.python.org/fr/3.7/library/hashlib.html#blake2) is a cryptographic hash function defined in RFC 7693 that comes in two flavors:

+* BLAKE2b, optimized for 64-bit platforms and produces digests of any size between 1 and 64 bytes,

+* BLAKE2s, optimized for 8- to 32-bit platforms and produces digests of any size between 1 and 32 bytes.

+BLAKE2 supports keyed mode (a faster and simpler replacement for HMAC), salted hashing, personalization, and tree hashing.

+Contrary SHA256 was based on SHA1 (which is weak), BLAKE was based on ChaCha20 (which is strong).

+BLAKE2 is resisted collision, Preimage, Chosen prefix collision attack, ...

+[BLAKE2b](https://fr.qaz.wiki/wiki/BLAKE_(hash_function)) is faster than MD5, SHA-1, SHA-2 and SHA-3, on 64-bit x86-64 and ARM architectures.
+BLAKE2 offers greater security than SHA-2 and similar to that of SHA-3: immunity to length extension, undifferentiability of a random oracle, etc.

 ## Authors
 Cheikh Ahmet Tidiane Chérif MARONE